Joohansson/nanolinks/README.md

 Site generated from [index.md](https://github.com/Joohansson/nanolinks/blob/master/index.md) and [news.md](https://github.com/Joohansson/nanolinks/blob/master/news.md)

 ## Contribution
 Want to add a link to your own project or you found something else?
-Just clone this repo, edit index.md and make a pull request.
+Just clone this repo, edit any of the above files and make a pull request.
 You can also contact me at [Reddit](https://www.reddit.com/user/Joohansson/).
 All content will be evaluated.

 ### -Donations
 Maintaining this content requires some effort.
 If you want to contribute to this cause then any small donation is greatly appreciated!